 We have

-The function $K(t_1,t_2)$ is sectionally continuous in the square $[t, T]^2$.
-At this situation it is well known that the generalized multiple Fourier series of function $K(t_1,t_2)\in L_2([t, T]^2)$ is converging to this function in the square $[t, T]^2$ in the mean-square sense, i.e.
+The function $K(t_1,t_2)$ is piecewise continuous in the square $[t, T]^2$.
+At this situation it is well-known that the generalized multiple Fourier series of the function $K(t_1,t_2)\in L_2([t, T]^2)$ is converging to this function in the square $[t, T]^2$ in the mean-square sense, i.e.

 where

 So, we obtain

 Note that